EladHavakuk/Image_Processing_Final_Project/README.md

-The imbalance (dominated by cars/traffic lights; zero bicycle/motorcycle/train instances) is a known limitation of a 150-image sample — see [§6](#6-limitations).
+The imbalance (dominated by cars/traffic lights; zero bicycle/motorcycle/train instances) is a known limitation of a 150-image sample — see [§6](#6-limitations). i could have taked random samples and choose the best split - didn't come forward with this as it is not my main focus.

 ---